ep1cman/unifi-protect-backup/README.md

   --download-buffer-size TEXT     How big the download buffer should be (you
-                                  can use suffixes like "B", "KiB", "MiB", "GiB")  [default: 512MiB] --help                          Show this message and exit.
+                                  can use suffixes like "B", "KiB", "MiB", "GiB")  [default: 512MiB] --purge_interval TEXT           How frequently to check for file to purge.

+                                  NOTE: Can create a lot of API calls, so be careful if your cloud provider charges you per api call  [default: 1d] --help                          Show this message and exit.
 ```